-During the weekdays, you will be dropped off by your caregiver at the day program to participate in activities related to your goals and for recreation.
+During the weekdays, you will be dropped off at a day program to participate in activities related to your goals and for recreation.
 For example, your week could be a combination of check-ins, cooking, physical education, individual/ group counselling, cultural connections, supervised time in the community, work experience, independent learning (school), and weekly chores.
-If you have specific ideas, you are invited to share those with staff and add them to the weekly schedule.
+If you have specific ideas, you are invited to share those with staff and add to the weekly schedule.